danielkkelly/iac/aws/iam/README.md

 aws iam list-users --profile dan.test
 ```

-After MFA is enabled, you will need to do the following:
+After MFA is enabled, you will need to do the following unless you profile an MFA token:

 ```
 aws-vault exec dan.test --no-session -- aws iam list-users